-I'm a 4th year engineering student who has always strived for quality.
+I'm a computer engineering master's student who has always strived for quality.
 My ability to learn quickly allows me to pick-up new technologies and adapt easily to new environments and technologies.
-I have experience working on video games, mobile applications, websites and I'm always happy with the oportunity to learn new skills.
+I have experience working on natural language processing, web development, video games, mobile applications and I'm always happy to learn new skills.

 From my 5th grade of elementary school to the end of High School, I studied in the PEI (International Studies Program) at:

 Then I had to choose in which CEGEP program I wanted to study, which ended up being Mathematics and Computer Science at Collège Lionel-Groulx.
 This is when I had my first programming class, which I ended up loving.
 I followed 3 programming classes and then had a project class where my teammate and I decided to do a remake of the Slenderman video game.

 For the past two summers (2016 and 2017), I've interned in the Core Shell team under WDG at Microsoft in Redmond, Washington where I've worked with C++/CX and XAML to buid CShell.

 My first internship was for Microsoft in Vancouver, Canada.
 I was part of what is now called The Garage, which puts together teams of interns who work during 16 weeks on creating a project from start to finish.
 I got to work with C#, Unity 3D, XAML, Windows Phone, the Microsoft Band and Bluetooth.